Golf Breaks: Changing Up Stale Routines with New Adventure

 Where lush courses meet adventure for all

 Near the Eastern inlet of the Alboran Sea, Finca Cortesin is a world class golf resort considered to be in the top five in all of Spain.
 While the resort has everything you could desire for a relaxing golf break, venture into the sea on a sail boat charter for the day.
-Work your way up the coast to enjoy the art and fine dining in Malaga boasting historic citadels along the skyline.
+Work your way up the coast to enjoy the art and fine dining in Malaga, which boasts historic citadels along the skyline.